Payout for parents of British tourist who died after Grand Canyon chopper crash

 Veterinary receptionist Becky Dobson, 27, her boyfriend and car salesman Stuart Hill, 30, and Mr Hill’s brother, 32-year-old lawyer Jason Hill were pronounced dead at the scene of the crash.

-Jonathan’s wife, Ellie Udall, died of complications from burn injuries after being transferred to hospital.
+Jonathan’s wife, Ellie Udall, died of complications from burn injuries after being transferred to the hospital.

 The group of friends were in the US to celebrate Stuart Hill’s birthday and the Udalls as newlyweds with a trip to Las Vegas.